d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 [~~Two utility functions to visualize the dataset~~]

-The images in Fashion-MNIST are associated with the following categories: t-shirt, trousers, pullover, dress, coat, sandal, shirt, sneaker, bag, and ankle boot.
+The categories of Fashion-MNIST have human-understandable names.
-The following function converts between numeric label indices and their names in text.
+The following convenience function converts between numeric labels and their names.

 ```{.python .input}
 %%tab all